 For vibrators and other motorized devices

 Unless a product is specifically marked as waterproof, avoid submerging it in water, as that might unintentionally damage it.
 If it’s made out of silicone or glass, all it needs is a good wipe-down.
 Using a wet washcloth and a simple antibacterial soap (preferably one that’s fragrance-free), work up a good lather before rinsing it off and drying it with a towel.
 Think about how foamy your hands get when you’re thoroughly scrubbing them—that’s the type of lather you’ll want to see here.

-Follow the same instructions as above, but feel free to also let the toy soak in the sink full of water and soap since there’s no risk of damage.
+Follow the same instructions as above, but feel free to also let the tool soak in the sink full of water and soap since there’s no risk of damage.
 Dry with a towel.

 Clean with warm water and soap the way you would the above, but if you’d like to give them an extra deep clean (which can also deodorize them), give them a good boil every once in a while, just like you would sterilize a menstrual cup.
 Place it in a pot of boiling water for five to ten minutes, using a wooden spoon to prevent it from sitting at the bottom.
 Rinse and dry with a towel.

-Dildos and other sex toys made of Pyrex glass are dishwasher-safe if you want to give them an extra-thorough clean—on their own wash cycle.
+Dildos and other tools made of Pyrex glass are dishwasher-safe if you want to give them an extra-thorough clean—on their own wash cycle.
 Otherwise, lather them with fragrance-free antibacterial soap, rinse, and dry.

 For nylon and leather accessories